 On my mother’s side, my grandfather changed his family name from Krukka to Rensgard, and I have heard through my family that this was due to the fact of having a more Swedish sounding name than a Finish sounding name, as there was at the time he changed the name the Swedish society was looking down on people with a Finish name.
 And to integrate more into Swedish society even if they were Swedish born they still the inclusion was to try to change the name.

-I also discovered that the last name some time was taken from the name of the homestead, going back in time can be difficult to navigate through the data to complete your family tree.
+I also discovered that the last name sometimes was taken from the name of the homestead, going back in time can be difficult to navigate through the data to complete your family tree.

 You may want to check out my article when I cycled from Kirkenes in Norway through Finish Lappland to Junosuando.
 I have a few pictures from Tornedalen from that article.

-There is still a lot of working finding out and complete my family tree, my paternal grandmother’s father has been a dead end since the beginning, I have not been able to find any data on my paternal great grandfather’s parents or siblings.
+There is still a lot of work finding out and completing my family tree, my paternal grandmother’s father has been a dead end since the beginning, I have not been able to find any data on my paternal great grandfather’s parents or siblings.
 There is still lots of work to find more information about him and where he came from.